 A greenhouse is a wonderful addition to any garden.
-Here are 27 greenhouse ideas that can help you plan and build the perfect greenhouse for your yard or garden.
+Here are 28 greenhouse ideas that can help you plan and build the perfect greenhouse for your yard or garden.
 Just the image of a greenhouse brings to mind sophisticated organic gardens and English country gardens.
 A greenhouse might be the great idea you need for feeding your gardening habits, and could be a perfect fit with your lifestyle.

 Benefits of a greenhouse include having a longer growing season, being able to plant more exotic plants, and having a safe warm pest-free area to start seeds.
 It can also be a winter escape that helps fight stress and things like SAD or seasonal affective disorder.

 There a many kits available to make building a backyard greenhouse easier.
 There are also free greenhouse plans to build your own.
 You can use whatever materials you want.
 Common greenhouse materials include frames made of wood, aluminum, iron, and plastic.